polymonster/pmbuild/readme.md

 Checkout the live demo [video](https://youtu.be/L-wPJXZ_oDA) to see it in action.

-Examples of working [scripts](https://github.com/polymonster/pmtech/blob/master/examples/config.jsn) can bee seen in my game engine repository [pmtech](https://github.com/polymonster/pmtech).
+Examples of working [scripts](https://github.com/polymonster/pmtech/blob/master/examples/config.jsn) can be seen in my game engine repository [pmtech](https://github.com/polymonster/pmtech) from which this project originated.

 ### Supported Platforms
 - macOS